Broadband & TV

 Paying more is helping to provide cheap deals

 And when people start to shop around, a competitive price is needed to appear on comparison sites like uSwitch or MoneySupermarket.
-Here, a cheap price boosts you up the league table, meaning more customers are likely to join.
+Here, a cheap price boosts a supplier up the league table, meaning more customers are likely to join.
 But, it has to be paid for by someone, and it’s often existing customers who end up paying more.

 Better deals for existing customers